Right to buy and acquire

-Some of our tenants may be eligible to apply to buy the property they live in at a discount through our right to buy scheme.
+Some of our tenants may be eligible to apply to buy the property they live in at a discount through our right to buy/right to acquire schemes.

 what does right to acquire/right to buy mean?

 Preserved Right to Buy and Right to Acquire are schemes which allow some of our tenants to apply to buy the property they live in at a discount.
-You’ll need to fill out a Right to Acquire application form to be considered.
+You’ll need to fill out an application form to be considered.

 If you were a tenant of Durham County Council on 13 April 2015 and your home was transferred to us as part of the Stock Transfer process, then you may have a Preserved Right to Buy.